Dze: Church Slavonic

 The origin of Glagolitic letter Dzelo is unclear, but the Cyrillic Ѕ may have been influenced by the Greek stigma Ϛ, the medieval form of the archaic letter digamma, which had the same form and numerical value (6).
 Thus the visual similarity of the Cyrillic Ѕ and Latin S is largely coincidental.

-Development
+The initial sound of Ѕ in Old Church Slavonic was a soft /d͡z/ or /z/, which usually came from a historically palatalised *g (ноѕѣ, ѕвѣзда, etc.).
+In almost all Slavic dialects this sound was pronounced as a simple /z/; however, as the Old Church Slavonic language was based on the Bulgaro-Macedonian dialects, the sound remained distinct.